Does Homeowners Insurance Cover Earthquakes?

 Thus, your deductible will be $45,000.

-That’s exorbitantly high, but the deductible can be far cheaper than if you had to spend $300,000 or more to rebuild your home.
+That's exorbitantly high, but the deductible can be far cheaper than spending $300,000 or more to rebuild your home.

 How Much is Earthquake Insurance in California?